EA5SW/MMDVMHost/README.md

 ********* Special notes EA5SW mods **************

+All of this mods are build and tested ONLY in a Rapsberry Pi 2 and 3.
+It's possible that don't work with another hardware.

 New TTS (Text To Speech) callsigns via Festival are coded into the software and are ALWAYS active via internal card output

 All the callsigns are speaked into ICAO code.